 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have heart disease, kidney disease, liver disease, diabetes, or thyroid problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetes, gallbladder disease, heart problems, or thyroid problems.

 Possible Side Effects While Using This Medicine: